 Free tax services.
 To find out what services are available, get Publication 910, Guide to Free Tax Services.
 It contains a list of free tax publications and an index of tax topics.
-It also describes other free tax information services. including tax education and assistance programs and a list of TeleTax topics.
+It also describes other free tax information services, including tax education and assistance programs and a list of TeleTax topics.

 Personal computer.
-With your personal computer and modem, you can access the IRS on the Internet at www.irs.gov.
-While visiting our web site, you can select:
+With your personal computer and modem, you can access the IRS on the Internet at

-- · Frequently Asked Tax Questions (located under Taxpayer Help & Ed) to find answers to questions you may have. - Forms & Pubs to download forms and publications or search for forms and publications by topic or keyword. - Fill-in Forms (located under Forms & Pubs) to enter information while the form is displayed and then print the completed form. - Tax Info For You to view Internal Revenue Bulletins published in the last few years. - Tax Regs in English to search regulations and the Internal Revenue Code (under United States Code (USC)). - Digital Dispatch and IRS Local News Net (both located under Tax Info For Business) to receive our electronic newsletters on hot tax issues and news. - Small Business Corner (located under Tax Info For Business) to get information on starting and operating a small business
+- · Frequently Asked Tax Questions (located under Taxpayer Help & Ed) to find answers to questions you may have. - · Forms & Pubs to download forms and publications or search for forms and publications by topic or keyword. - · Fill-in Forms (located under Forms & Pubs) to enter information while the form is displayed and then print the completed - · Tax Info For You to view Internal Revenue Bulletins published in the last few - Tax Regs in English to search regulations and the Internal Revenue Code (under United States Code (USC)). - · Digital Dispatch and IRS Local News Net (both located under Tax Info For Business) to receive our electronic newsletters on hot tax issues and news. - Small Business Corner (located under Tax Info For Business) to get information on starting and operating a small busicalling 703-368-9694.
+Follow the directions from the prompts.
+When you order forms, enter the catalog number for the form you need.
+The items you request will be faxed to